 Prep Time: 10 min Cook Time: 20 min Total Time: 30 min

 3 tbsp soy sauce

-3 tbsp Lapsang Souchong Stir Tea – steeped and cooled
+3 tbsp brewed Lapsang Souchong Stir Tea – steeped and cooled

 (see lapsang brewing note below)

 - Preheat oven to 325 degrees Fahrenheit (190 degrees celcius)

 - While the oven is warming, whisk together soy sauce, Lapsang Souchong tea, maple syrup and smoked paprika in a mixing bowl.

 - Toss in the unsweetened coconut flakes and gently mix together until they are evenly coated.

 - On a baking sheet lined with parchment paper, spread out the coated coconut flakes and place them in the preheated oven for about 20 minutes.
 Be sure to check on them and toss every 5 minutes as they can burn easily.